ray-valdez/kata-containers/tools/osbuilder/rootfs-builder/README.md

 $ sudo ./rootfs.sh <distro>
 ```

-## Creating a rootfs with Enclave Attestation Architecture (*EAA*) protocol and grpc tls channel support
+## Creating a rootfs with the Key Broker Service (KBS) Attestation protocol enabled and grpc tls channel support

 1. Create TLS keys and certificates for`kata-agent`and client using the grpc tls channel.
   ```bash